GSA/digitalgov.gov/content/news/2016/06/2016-06-03-help-search-engines-to-help-you-how-seo-friendly-url-structure-can-boost-your-rankings.md

 **2. Invasive species in American forests**

-Searching for <strong>pubs other invasive species American forests</strong>, I found:
+Searching for `pubs other invasive species American forests`, I found:

 {{< legacy-img src="2016/05/600-x-525-pubs-other-invasives-forests.jpg" alt="Screen capture of search results for: pubs other invasive species American forests" >}}

-Without <strong>pubs other</strong>, the results are:
+Without `pubs other`, the results are:

 {{< legacy-img src="2016/05/600-x-432-invasives-forests.jpg" alt="Screen capture of search results for: invasive species American forests" >}}